Silver Rose Peace and Common Security Award goes to… Women Political Leaders Initiative 4 Peace

 The war in Ukraine is a daily reminder of the darkest side of humanity.
-Its’ devastating effects displayed in the thousands of lives lost, homes destroyed, families torn apart, people trapped in apocalyptic circumstances and the millions fleeing to safety.
+Its’ devastating effects are displayed in the thousands of lives lost, homes destroyed, families torn apart, people trapped in apocalyptic circumstances and the millions fleeing to safety.
 In times like this, SOLIDAR, its members and the whole Progressive family mobilise support for Ukraine and organize for peace and common security.
-Peace is not just the absence of armed conflict it must be an active exercise through which we strive to build bridges between people, engage in negotiations and dialogue among civil society, trade unions, parliamentarians, and local authorities.
+Peace is not just the absence of armed conflict it must be an active exercise through which we strive to build bridges between people, and engage in negotiations and dialogue among civil society, trade unions, parliamentarians, and local authorities.

-In its 2022 edition, and celebrating its 20+1 annual anniversary, the Silver Rose celebrates those who work actively towards peace, dialogue and common security.
+In its 2022 edition, and celebrating its 20+1 anniversary, the Silver Rose celebrates those who work actively towards peace, dialogue and common security.
 An individual or organisation that reminds us that with collective action, courage, perseverance, and commitment – another path is possible towards a Europe of peace.

-The Silver Rose Jury's motivation reads:
+The Silver Rose Jury’s Motivation reads:

 “Common security requires participation of wider variety of stakeholders and interest groups to be sustainable.
 It is thus of crucial importance that peace processes are inclusive as per resolution 1325 and that a feminist perspective permeates and guide them.
-The Silver Rose Jury firmly believes in the importance of initiatives such as WPL, gathering women leaders globally in a joint effort for a different kind of peace, for common security, and by doing so this initiative greatly embodies the values of this year's award”.
+The Silver Rose Jury firmly believes in the importance of initiatives such as WPL, gathering women leaders globally in a joint effort for a different kind of peace, for common security, and by doing so this initiative greatly embodies the values of this year’s award“